ProvableHQ/welcome/documentation/concepts/03A_transaction_fees.md

 #### Notes
-* The transfer transaction fee may increase to prevent spamming; it is currently stable between 3-5 millicredits
+* The transfer transaction fee may increase to prevent spamming; it is currently stable between 3 and 5 millicredits